SemParser: A Semantic Parser for Log Analysis: Introduction

 Although automatic log parsing is full of challenges, researchers have made progress leveraging statistical and history-based methods.
 For instance, SLCT~\cite{vaarandi2003data} and LFA~\cite{nagappan2010abstracting} constructed log templates by counting the number of historical frequently-appearing words while Logram~\cite{dai2020logram} considered frequent n-gram patterns.
-LogSig~\cite{tang2011logsig} and SHISO~\cite{mizutani2013incremental} encoded the log by word pairs and words length, respectively, then applied the clustering algorithm for partitioning.
+LogSig~\cite{tang2011logsig} and SHISO~\cite{mizutani2013incremental} encoded the log by word pairs and words length, respectively, then applied the clustering algorithm for partitioning.~\cite{chu2021prefix} adopted the idea of probabilistic graph for parsing.
 The most widely-used parser in industry, Drain~\cite{he2017drain}, formed log templates by traversing leaf nodes in a tree.
-However, such superficial features (e.g., word length, log length, frequency) used in current parsers lead to the missed high-level semantic information.
-In this paper, we classify the limitations into a three-level hierarchy as illustrated in Figure~\ref{fig:difference}.
+However, we argue that all current parsers are \textit{syntax-based} with superficial features (e.g., word length, log length, frequency), and they have limited high-level semantic acquisition.
+In this paper, we classify the limitations into a three-level hierarchy.

-The first is paying inadequate attention to \textit{informative tokens}.
-Take the first log in Figure ~\ref{fig:difference} as an example.
-The parameter (i.e., 949e1227) and technical concepts (i.e., instance, cell) should be noticeable, comparing with other preposition words (e.g., in).
-Traditional log parsers only distinguish parameters and templates but treat each log message as a sequence of characters without focusing on special technical concepts.
-A previous study ~\cite{li2018studying} found that technical terms (e.g., instance, cell) and topics in logs are informative by investigating into six large software systems.
+The first is paying inadequate attention to individual \textit{informative tokens}.
+Taking the first log in Figure~\ref{fig:difference} as an example, the parameter (i.e., 949e1227) and technical concepts (i.e., instance, cell) are noteworthy, comparing with other preposition words (e.g., in).
+Syntax-based log parsers only distinguish parameters and templates but treat each log message as a sequence of characters without paying attention to special technical concepts.
+A previous study~\cite{li2018studying} found that technical terms and topics in logs are informative by studying six large software systems.
 Therefore, both the parameters and domain terms should be localized for log comprehension.